How to create a VM from volume snapshot using Horizon dashboard on CREODIAS

 While creating that virtual machine, you set option Create New Volume to Yes and option Delete Volume on Instance Delete to No: VM created with option Create New Volume Yes on CREODIAS

 After some time, you shut down your virtual machine and deleted it.
 The volume which was used as boot volume of that VM is still available.
-You created a snapshot of that volume: /new/How-to-create-or-delete-volume-snapshot-on-Creodias.
+You created a snapshot of that volume: How to create or delete volume snapshot on CREODIAS.

 Creating VM from volume snapshot using the Horizon dashboard